 Ayurvedic chicory with parsnip in coconut oil from Lies Ameeuw can be prepared in 15 minutes.
-You make this dish with Coconut oil & Coconut blossom sugar from Amanprana.
-This recipe from the Belgian & Indonesian kitchen is delicious as Main dishes, Side dish & Stew.
+You make this dish with Coconut oil, Coconut blossom sugar & White thyme from Amanprana.
+This recipe from the Belgian & Indonesian kitchen is delicious as Side dish, Main dishes & Stew.
 It also fits perfectly in a Vegetarian, Gluten free, Vegan, Ayurveda & Lactose-free diet.

 Ingredients for ayurvedic chicory with parsnip in coconut oil